Cprime50/Dpj-Blog/exampleSite/content/blog/Unable-to-locate-package-linux.md

 ---
-title: "Fixing "Unable to locate package" Error in Linux: Alternative Solutions for apt-get install"
+title: "An alternative to installing linux packages without Apt"
 description: "The issue is quite straight Forward but can occur for variety of reasons, but generally it just means the package you are trying to install is not found in any of the repositorys"
 image: "images/post/linux.jpeg"
 date: 2023-11-02T18:19:25+06:00